UNSW-Redback-Racing/DAQ-Technical-Assessment/firmware/docs/README.md

 ### Important Notes

   - You are allowed to use ChatGPT but please mention it's usage in the `brainstorming.md`.
 ChatGPT may hallucinate correct code however.
-Becareful and understand the DBC spec.
+Be careful and understand the DBC spec.
-  - Be aware that,
-    ```
-    Multiple DBC files may define the same CAN ID, so handle this case correctly.
-The autotest will fail if not handled.
+  - Be aware that multiple DBC files **may define the same CAN ID**, so handle this case correctly.
   - **Feel free to ask any questions in the Redback Discord!
 Ask much as you need.**

 ## Stage 2

-Answer theoretical questions about CAN hardware and Software in `answer.txt`.
+Answer the following theoretical questions in `answer.txt`.

+### CAN

-1. What are advantages and disadvantages of CAN over other protocols such as USB, PCIE, SPI etc?
-List reasons of why Redback Racing's Embedded Systems, Powertrain, DAQ and Autonomous Vehicles(AV) departments would use CAN?
+1. What are the advantages and disadvantages of the CAN protocol compared to other protocols such as USB, PCIE, SPI etc?

-   Hint: CAN has a lot of desirable properties
+2. Why would Redback Racing's Embedded Systems, Powertrain, DAQ (Data Acquisition), and Autonomous Vehicles (AV) departments specifically choose CAN over other protocols?
+### STM32 Chip Selection
+ STM32 is a family of widely used MCUs, that can be programmed in **C**, similar to an Arduino.
+ For this year's DAQ firmware, we are using STM32-based computing for our hardware.
+A critical design step in any production process is selecting the appropriate **STM32 chip** that meets the project's requirements.
+More information on STM32 MCUs can be found [here](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html).

+### Task
+- Using [STM32 MCU product selector](https://www.st.com/content/st_com/en/stm32-mcu-product-selector.html), find a chip with:
+  1. 3 CAN buses,
+  2. ethernet support,
+  3. at least 3 A/D converters,
+  4. USB support,
+  5. 12 16bit timers,
+  6. flash size of 2048kB.

+* Which STM32 chip have you selected? **Provide justification** for your selection
+  - Does this chip exceed the minimum requirements, or does it just meet them?
+  - What are its power requirements?
+  - What are its physical dimensions?
+  - What is the cost of the chip?
+  - **(Optional)** If you have experience with STM32 chips, would you modify any of the given requirements?

 ## **Stage 3: Implement Unit Tests**